HTTPArchive/almanac.httparchive.org/src/content/en/2019/mobile-web.md

 Across the web we found 80.66% of web pages meet this baseline.

-## Zooming, scaling and rotating pages
+## Zooming, scaling, and rotating pages

 ### Zooming and scaling

-Designing your site to work perfectly across the tens of thousands of screen sizes and devices is incredibly difficult, albeit impossible.
-Some users need larger font sizes to read, zoom in on your product images, or need a button to be larger because it's too small and slipped past your QC.
-Reasons like these are why device features like pinch-to-zoom and scaling are so important—they allow users to tweak our pages so their needs are met.
+Designing your site to work perfectly across the tens of thousands of screen sizes and devices is incredibly difficult.
+Some users need larger font sizes to read, zoom in on your product images, or need a button to be larger because it's too small and slipped past your quality assurance team.
+Reasons like these are why device features like pinch-to-zoom and scaling are so important; they allow users to tweak our pages so their needs are met.

 There do exist very rare cases when disabling this is acceptable, like when the page in question is a web-based game using touch controls.
-If left enabled in this case, players' phones will zoom in and out every time the player taps twice on the game, resulting in a less than usable experience.
+If left enabled in this case, players' phones will zoom in and out every time the player taps twice on the game, resulting in an unusable experience.

 Because of this, developers are given the ability to disable this feature by setting one of the following two properties in the meta viewport tag: